The Miracles Foundation, Inc. Scholarships

 The Miracles Foundation, Inc. is a 501C3, organization supported by the community.

-Brenda Dendy Stroud was a gifted artist and educator whose passion for the arts left a lasting impact on the Detroit community.
-Born in Washington, D.C., she spent most of her adult life as an adopted Detroiter—raising her family, working in the private sector, and teaching art in the Detroit Public School System.
+Brenda Dendy Stroud was a talented artist and dedicated educator whose work left a lasting mark on the Detroit community.
+Born in Washington, D.C., she built her life and career in Detroit, where she taught art in the public school system and inspired countless students.

 For more information or to apply, please email info@themiraclesfoundation.org.